nalifanova/lineman/README.md

 Requirements to a project are taken from [Project Specification](https://github.com/davechurchill/COMP4300_Project/tree/main/Project%20Specification).
 The copy can be found [here](SPECIFICATION.md)

+## Supported OS

+- It definitely works on macOS 15.0
+- Tested on Win10 (there are some bugs but it works)

 ## Dependencies
 - SFML 2.6.x
 - DearImGui 1.91.0